josephsmithberger/XogotDocs/Documentation.docc/Manual/assets_pipeline/importing_3d_scenes/import_configuration.md

 Similarly, additional patterns can be added to the same line, separated by commas.
-Here is a modified example to additionally include all animations with names that begin with "Arm_Left", but also exclude all animations which have names ending in "Attack":
+Here is a modified example to additionally include all animations with names that begin with `"Arm_Left"`, but also exclude all animations which have names ending in `"Attack"`:

 ```
 @+*_Loop, +Arm_Left*, -*Attack